Mildred Harris: Personal life

 In 1924, Harris married Everett Terrence McGovern.
-The union lasted until November 26, 1929, when Harris filed for divorce in Los Angeles, on grounds of desertion.
+The union lasted until November 26, 1929, when Harris filed for divorce in Los Angeles on the grounds of desertion.
 The couple had one son, Everett Terrence McGovern, Jr., in 1925.
-Everett died in 2014.
+Their son, Everett, died in 2014.
 In 1934, she married former football player William P. Fleckenstein in Asheville, North Carolina.
 Fleckenstein owned a musical show in which he and Harris were performing at the time of their marriage.

 Death

-Harris and Fleckenstein remained married until Harris's death on July 20, 1944, of pneumonia following a major abdominal operation.
+Harris and Fleckenstein remained married until Harris's death on July 20, 1944, of pneumonia, following a major abdominal operation.
 She had been ill for three weeks.
 She is interred in the Abbey of the Psalms Mausoleum at the Hollywood Forever Cemetery in Los Angeles.

 Legacy

-In 1960, a star on the Hollywood Walk of Fame was posthumously dedicated to Harris.
+In 1960, a star on the Hollywood Walk of Fame posthumously was dedicated to Harris.
 It is located at 6307 Hollywood Boulevard in Los Angeles, California.
-Harris was played by actress Milla Jovovich in the 1992 biographical comedy-drama film Chaplin.
+Harris was played by actress Milla Jovovich in the 1992 biographical film Chaplin.